ThatTechedGuy/DevelopmentCurriculum/README.md

         - pd

 - ### **Basic Git commands**
-  > These are of utmost importantance especially during version control - when working in a team
+  > These are of utmost importantance especially during version control - when working in a team.

+  Here is a list of commands, not in a particular order:
   - clone
   - push
   - pull